-A few stragglers collect their papers in the Missouri Senate after the body adjourned in May four hours ahead of the constitutional deadline (Rudi Keller/Missouri Independent).
+A few stragglers collect their papers in the Missouri Senate after the body adjourned four hours ahead of the constitutional deadline on May 14, 2021 (Rudi Keller/Missouri Independent).

 A meeting last week among GOP state Senators that excluded members of the conservative caucus has reignited the Republican factional infighting that’s been dormant in recent months only because lawmakers are not in session.